Your worst manager was right about something

 I know it seems like I'm exaggerating the above stories about Pete.
 I am not.
 Pete is definitely the worst manager I've ever had.
 So it's weird that Pete also helped me learn one of the most lasting and important lessons of my whole career.

-I spent the first several years of my career, including my time working for Pete, as a product manager at Microsoft.
-Microsoft is a big place, and I spent a lot of my time working with partners in other organizations on collaborative projects.
+I spent the first several years of my career, including my time working for Pete, as a product manager at a large company.
+I spent a lot of my time working with partners in other organizations on collaborative projects.
 Most of these experiences were delightful, but every so often, you'd get stuck with a real stinker of a partner.
 Norman was one of these stinkers.

 No matter what I did, Norman was an absolute dweeb about it.
 He went back on agreements that had taken weeks to negotiate.
 He cut me off in meetings, insulted my engineering partners, and refused to look at customer feedback.
 In short, Norman was a nightmare.